Who is Nabila Badda? Meet Love Island’s Casa Amor bombshell who fancies Anton

 The London hostess wants to bring some "exotic beauty" to the villa

-Strap in, because Love Island’s Casa Amor is returning, and you know what that means –a brand new set of buff Instagrammers are heading into the two villas, and an awful lot of romantic entanglements are on the horizon.
+Strap in, because Love Island’s Casa Amor is back and you know what that means – a brand new set of buff Instagrammers are heading into the two villas, and an awful lot of romantic entanglements are on the horizon.

 To look at just one of them, here’s everything you need to know about Nabila, already Badda to the bone.